 How Should Drug and Alcohol Facilities Deal with PTSD?

-The most meaningful advancement in PTSD research is the knowledge that we need to treat both of these things at once.
+The most meaningful advancement in PTSD and substance abuse research is the knowledge that we need to treat both of these things at once.
 People who receive treatment only for substance abuse are likely to relapse quickly.
 And treatment for PTSD alone has not been effective for those suffering from a concurrent addiction.
 The only route to success is to offer the client the ability to heal from both issues at once, allowing the brain to reset.

 Drug and alcohol facilities should promote full and abundant healing and well-being for their clients, using the latest research and evidenced-based methods.